PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 Puppeteer is a Node library which provides a nice API to control Chrome.
 It can automate pretty much everything you do manually.
 It is maintained by Google, which is considered a good indicator of the quality of a project.

-But more importantly, it’s more stable in headless (which was a killer feature for us !) since it was designed with headless in mind.
+But more importantly, it’s more stable in headless (which was a killer feature for us!) since it was designed with headless in mind.

 ### New framework and architecture